In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 When you upload a new file in our browser-based CSV uploader, we count that new data as MAR.
 There is no concept of a free initial sync.
 However, we do not count monthly active rows twice if the same file is uploaded again.
 Only the newly added rows contribute to MAR.

-These file sources don’t provide change-tracking data to help us determine if specific rows have been updated in the source.
+File sources don’t provide change-tracking data to help us determine if specific rows have been updated in the source.
 As a result, every time a sync is scheduled, Fivetran re-syncs all rows from files that were modified.

 We calculate MAR for a file based on the greatest number of rows we sync from that file during any sync in a given month.
 For example, let’s assume a new file with 10 rows is added to the connector’s configured location: